pvanallen/delft-ai-toolkit/README.md

 * **Marionetting** - This approach allows the designer/researcher to control the smart thing in real time, responding to people and other contexts as if they were the AI being designed (e.g. reacting to user interactions by triggering voice responses or movements as it they were coming from an AI system).
 This remote control can happen wirelessly (e.g. using a tablet or phone), and provide a rapid feedback loop from testing to design.

-* **3D/AR simulation** - Because hardware design and implementation can be time consuming, DAI-TK simulates the smart thing in 3D within Unity3D.
+* **3D/AR simulation** - Because hardware design and implementation can be time consuming, the toolkit simulates the smart thing in 3D within Unity.
 This allows the designer/researcher to iteratively experiment with different approaches prior to committing to a particular hardware approach.
-In a future version of DAI-TK, designers will be able to place the smart thing 3D simulation in the real world through AR, as well as add AR augmentations of the smart thing.
+In a future version of the toolkit, designers will be able to place the smart thing 3D simulation in the real world with AR, as well as add AR features to the smart thing.

 <!-- TOC START min:2 max:3 link:true asterisk:false update:true -->
 - [Video Introduction](#video-introduction)